Case Transfer Criteria and Procedures

 This section applies to all transfers.

-• If the home is not an approved resource family home, document in CWS/CMS the date the intake referral was submitted to the RFA Intake Unit or the resource family home is waiting for approval.
+• If the home is not an approved resource family home, document in CWS/CMS the date the intake referral was submitted to the RFA Intake Unit or that the resource family home is waiting for approval.

 Sibling Groups

 When appropriate, every effort is to be made to transfer sibling groups as a family unit.
 If sibling separation is unavoidable, the siblings’ placements are to be in close geographical proximity to each another as outlined in Placement Preference for Children.
-If only one (1) child is to be transferred, a new Case Plan/Case Plan Update must be written for the transferring child.
+If only one (1) child is transferred, a new Case Plan/Case Plan Update must be written for the transferring child.

 If it is a PP CSEC case transfer, siblings to the CSEC child are to remain with the current office.